Layloe/Elisa/README.md

 2023-06-22
 **Start the refactoring backend first then move on to the front end.
-Assert: -Tried to fork on gitgub had some problems(I'm the owner) going to skip this for now.
+Assert: -Tried to fork on github had some problems(I'm the owner) going to skip this for now.
 I want to start building
-        -Definitly going with MVC structure
+        -Definitely going with MVC structure
         -Might use bootstrap/handle bars/ejs temp?
         -Reviewing 100devs classes
         -Decide what MVC project to use 2121 or wolf -Look at code to figure out what would work best to later reactify the code